Lesson 4

 Sukoon S

-Let's understand how a "Tashkeel" is applied to letters:
+Let's take a look at how a "Tashkeel" is applied to letters:

 1. The "Fat-ha" is an accent mark (a short slanting line over the letter).
 It is put over a letter when a short sound of "A" is supposed to be pronounced after the letter.